 Across the United States, thousands of farmers are changing how they power their irrigation systems.
-According to the Propane Education and Resource Council (PERC), from 2008 to 2013, 25 percent more farms added propane-powered irrigation and, as a result, nearly 1.1 million acres were irrigated with systems driven by propane in 2013.
+According to the Propane Education and Resource Council (PERC), data shows that from 2008 to 2013, 25 percent more farms added propane-powered irrigation and, as a result, nearly 1.1 million acres were irrigated with systems driven by propane in 2013.
 Why are so many farmers making the change?
 Propane is a high-performance, cost-effective option that’s right for nearly any operation.

 High-performance and reliability